kalekotlin/kalekotlin.github.io/_posts/2020-02-02-First Post.md

 title: First Post
 ---
 ## Here it goes...:
-### &nbsp;&nbsp;&nbsp;&nbsp;So... what do I say?
+### &nbsp;&nbsp;So... what do I say?
 I guess the idea is to just start talking about whatever.
 I might as well start out with a little bit of information about myself.
 This is a blog, so I have to write *something* down, right?
 Why not talk about myself?

 ------